mkouhei/d.palmtb.net/2012/10/30/create_multiple_databases_to_openldap.rst

 Create multiple databases to OpenLDAP
 =====================================

-You can create a new other database with follow procedure when Already a database is existed.
+Perform the following action at creating a new other database if a database is already existed.

 Setting of OpenLDAP
 -------------------